moonshotcollective/coordinator/README.md

 We have different calls for different purposes.
-The link to the calls are [here](https://meet.jit.si/moonshotcollective).
+Our meeting place can be found [here](https://meet.jit.si/moonshotcollective).

 **Daily office hours** 🧙

-Talk about anything with the squad every Monday - Thursday 1pm EST / 5pm GMT
+Talk about anything with the squad every Monday - Friday 1pm EST / 5pm GMT

 **Dogfooding session every Friday** :dog:

 Demo what you've built every Friday at 2pm EST / 6pm GMT

-**Daily troubleshooting** :bug:
+**Troubleshooting & debugging with Bliss** :bug:

-Get help with bugs every Monday - Thursday at 2pm EST / 6pm GMT
+Get help with bugs every Monday - Thursday at 2pm EST / 6pm GMT.
+[Add to your calendar](https://www.addevent.com/event/cY8327124)

 **Member check in** :bug:

-Good for beginners, start planning out your path at the collective every Monday at midday EST / 4pm GMT
+Good for beginners, start planning out your path at the collective every Monday at 12 noon EST / 4pm GMT.